aduerig/shumi-chess/README.md

     All issues classified as either: a. bug, or b. failure (to chess requirements), or c. sloth (slowdown) ~~Crossed out~~ items are done, but under testing.

+  * Bug:
-  * Bug: Moveing Thread hangs after 15 moves or so.
+  ~~* Bug: Moveing Thread hangs after 15 moves or so.
 Only way out is to cut/paste the fen into a restarted app.
 Then its all fine, for 10 or so moves more.
 Tedius.
 Would be nice to have a "load last fen" button, but it would have to be stored in a file.
-So what.
+So what.~~
-  * Bug: crashes at 3 time rep?
-AT leasst at some of them.
-Oh well.
   * Bug: "Windows Close box" fails, upper left corner of window hangs the thread.
 Bug In Interface.
   * ~~Failure: Doesn't recognize three fold position repitition.
 (Stalemate works fine).
 Note that the "move_history" should allow us to get this.
 This is a problem in the engine.
 Wrong. uses the zobrist.~~
   * Failure: The 50 ply the unit uses for 50 move rep, should be in moves.
 Again, so what.